 Criterion A: Adults (people over 20) should not grow, hence the height difference between the two data collections should not exceed a tolerance limit of 5 cm.
+(Flag 4)

 Criterion B: Adults should not shrink and the height difference between the two data collections should therefore not exceed a tolerance limit of 5 cm.
+(Flag 5)

 Criterion C: Boys under the age of 16 and girls under the age of 14 should grow (see Robert Koch-Institut, 2013c).
 The growth rate must therefore be higher than 0 cm/per month.
+The height difference should not be negative between the age of 14 (or 16 for boys) and 21 (with a 5 cm tolerance margin).
+(Flag 6)

 Criterion D: Extremely high growth rates are unlikely.
-We reviewed the 2.5% at the top of the growth rate distribution for each age and gender group under 21 years.1
+We reviewed the 2.5% at the top of the growth rate distribution for each age and gender group under 21 years.1 (Flag 7)